Did Tracy Morgan Really Feature Gay Joke In The Last O.G. Trailer? (OPINION)

 Morgan maintained working relationships with celebrities who initially reprimanded his offensive comments, such as Tina Fey, and now he's back on top of the comedy world with the new well-reviewed TBS series The Last O.G.
 Which, in its first trailer, features a gay joke.
 And no one cares.
 And now I'm writing about it instead of K.J.
-Apa's nips, and I'm not happy about it.
+Apa's latest Riverdale appearance, and I'm not happy about it.
 I'll get to you soon Apa.

 For those needing a refresher, during a standup routine at the Ryman Auditorium in Nashville, Morgan provided the unfiltered insight: